alco/cloaked-octo-robot/Readme.md

 5. [Advanced HTTP techniques]()
 6. [Introducing OTP]()

-If you find any given part two easy, you may safely skim over the text, take a look at the code and proceed to the next part which describes more advanced material.
+If you find any given part too easy, you may safely skim over the text, take a look at the code and proceed to the next part which describes more advanced material.

 ---